10 Problems That Could Mean Adult ADHD

 No. 10: Prioritizing Issues

-Often, people with adult ADHD mis-prioritize, failing to meet big obligations, like a deadline at work, while spending countless hours on something insignificant, such as getting a higher score on a video game.
+Often, people with adult ADHD mis-prioritize, failing to meet big obligations, like a deadline at work, while spending countless hours on something insignificant.

 If you think you have adult ADHD, get examined by a trained and experienced mental health professional.
 It can be hard to diagnose because some possible symptoms -- like poor concentration or motivation, or relationship problems -- can also be signs of other conditions.
 Depression or substance abuse can have similar symptoms.
 Once you get checked out, you can get the best help for you and start feeling better.